HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ### via Homebrew

-If you have Homebrew installed, do:
+If you have Homebrew installed, run:

 ```
 $ brew install git